EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 cat("Test accuracy:", score["accuracy"], "\n")
 ```

 This is mostly the same as what we have seen before.
-When we are running these different models, the scripts will be run in the environment they are initialized from, so the models will have access to objects like `prepped_training` and `kickstarter_train` and we don't have to create them inside the file.
+When we are running these different models, the scripts will be run in the environment they are initialized from, so the models will have access to objects like `prepped_training` and `kickstarter_train`, and we don't have to create them inside the file.

 Now that we have the file set up we need to specify the different hyperparameters we want to try.
 Three different values for the kernel size and two different values for the stride length give us `3 * 2 = 6` different runs.